hashicorp/design-system/website/docs/foundations/accessibility/index.md

 ### Headings

 Headings (h1-h6) should follow a logical order and not skip any levels.
-This can be tricky in dynamic applications so watch out for this one.
+Dynamic applications can make this challenging, so this may require extra attention in checking what renders to the browser.

 ### Input labels